Revolt and Divination: Notes on Sean Bonney’s "Letters Against the Firmament"

 To read the forces of the invisible is to divine.
 And Sean Bonney’s poetry is rife with divinatory language.
 Scrying, augury, numerology, astrology.
 Psychogeography.
 Communion with the dead.
 All these figure into his work.
 And this is not idiosyncrasy or affectation.
 It’s not his private interest, a perverse challenge to Marxist materialism and atheism.
 It is essential to what he is doing.
 The poet takes up divinatory logic precisely when the psychic violence of class consciousness forces the subject out of itself, into and against matter, such that the material world becomes interfused with psyche, and psyche with matter.

 Wall.
 Barricade.
 Law.
 Names for things that would keep one from exploding.
 To keep one proper, properly a person, an Eye, within a world legible as property, as commodity.
 “Say they have enclosed us in blank stone . . . the enemy is non-material, we are not.”
 The enemy exploits the logic of the invisible, the presence that goes unnoticed, and reduces us to matter and nothing more.
 Solitary confinement.
-“Freedom.”
 An eye foreclosed in signs-as-walls.
-Along with this is the magic trick by which the activity of the enemy is presumed to be not real, does not exist.
+Along with this is the magic trick by which the activity of the enemy, as well as our resistance to it, is presumed to be unreal.
 “Ask who are these custodians of yesterday’s rebellions—insist that it really happened, we are not at all imaginary.”
 Just as the enemy escapes into the invisible and unreal, so too do those moments in which people identify it and revolt.
-The logic of the invisible elides these revolts into some glitch, some immaterial, abstract nothing.
+The logic of the invisible elides these revolts into just some glitch, some immaterial, abstract nothing.
 Not even invisible anymore.
 Just null.

 there is a law it

 Take some sulphate, some hydrogen, whatever, elements, elementals, mash it all up

 and boil the invisible